vladimirnani/DjangoCommands/README.md

 # DjangoCommands for ST2/ST3

-This tool is a Sublime Text wrapper around django manage.py commands.
+This tool is a Sublime Text wrapper around django `manage.py` commands.

 With it you can run django commands like runserver, syncdb, migrate from Command Palette.
-You can also run Django: Custom Command to access other manage.py commands.
+You can also run `Django: Custom Command` to access other manage.py commands.

-Currently only tested on Windows 7
+Currently only tested on Windows 7/8, Mac OS, Ubuntu

 ## Installation